The iPhone 11 is only seven months old, but we’re already looking forward to its follow-up, the iPhone 12.

 Let’s start with an easy one.
-Almost all of Apple’s previous iPhones have launched in September, so it follows that the iPhone 12 will be no different.
+Almost all of Apple’s previous iPhones have launched in September, so it makes sense that the iPhone 12 will be no different, right?
+Maybe.

 However, the actual on-sale date could be a bit later, however.
 According to one report, issues with the supply chain caused by the Coronavirus pandemic will delay the iPhone 12 actually reaching consumers’ hands.

 iPhone 12: price